 The purpose of this Guidance is to provide dental plan issuers the foundational information needed to offer QDPs through the Exchange.
 The certification criteria set forth within this document do not supersede a QDP issuer's responsibility to provide coverage based upon state and federal laws and rules.
-While the Guidance specifies some federal and state laws or regulations that apply to offering dental coverage through the Exchange, this document does not release a QDP issuer from complying with all relevant state and federal laws.
+While the Guidance specifies some federal and state laws or regulations that apply to offering dental coverage through the Exchange, a QDP issuer is required to comply with all relevant state and federal laws in order to offer coverage through the Exchange.